TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-1-Introduction/Index.rst

 By the end of this stage, you should have completed the following:

 * Install and configure a local development environment
-* Setup a Git repository for your project
+* Install a new TYPO3 project in your local development environment using Composer and configure it
-* Install a new TYPO3 project using Composer and configure the TYPO3 project
+* Setup and use a Git repository to track changes for your project
 * Configure a Bootstrap based Frontend for your TYPO3 project